Generating the Dark Matter mass from the QCD vacuum: A new approach to the Dark Matter-Baryon coincidence problem

-Such a desired chiral condensate features two scales, which implies the need for a new strong dynamics with a higher confinement scale.
-Since this strong dynamics occurs in the dark sector, we refer to it as dark QCD with a confinement scale $\Lambda_D \approx 4\pi f_D$, where $f_D$ is the symmetry breaking scale, analogous to $v_{\rm QCD}$.
+Such a desired condensate features two scales, indicating the presence of a new strong dynamics in the dark sector with a higher confinement scale, $\Lambda_D \approx 4\pi f_D$, where $f_D$ is the symmetry breaking scale.
+Moreover, it is reminiscent of the condensate structure in the composite Higgs model (CHM) \cite{Kaplan:1983fs, Kaplan:1983sm}, which aims to address the electroweak (EW) hierarchy problem.

-The unique form of the condensate in Eq.~\eqref{psipsi} is similar to that in the composite Higgs model (CHM) \cite{Kaplan:1983fs, Kaplan:1983sm}, which aims to address the electroweak (EW) hierarchy problem.
-In CHMs, the Higgs boson emerges as a pseudo Nambu-Goldstone boson (pNGB) of spontaneously broken approximate global symmetry in the strong sector composed of a hypercolor group with hyperfermions.

-Under this framework, the SM fermion masses originate from the condensate of hyperfermions, $Q$ \cite{Cacciapaglia:2015yra, Chung:2023iwj}, which constitute the composite Higgs.
-The condensate $\langle Q\bar{Q} \rangle \approx 4\pi\,f_H^3$ forms, where $f_H$ is the symmetry breaking scale of the hypercolor sector.
+In CHMs, the Higgs boson emerges as a pseudo-Nambu–Goldstone boson (pNGB) of a spontaneously broken approximate global symmetry in a strong sector based on a hypercolor gauge group with hyperfermions $Q$.
+Once the hypercolor group becomes strongly coupled, the condensate $\langle Q\bar{Q}\rangle \approx 4\pi\,f_H^3$ forms, where $f_H$ is the symmetry breaking scale of the hypercolor sector.
 The condensate contains two distinct components: an EW-conserving one and an EW-violating one.
-The latter is directly related to the observed Higgs vacuum expectation value (VEV), $v_{\rm EW} \approx 246~\text{GeV}$, and the SM fermions obtain their masses exclusively from this component, which is given by
+The latter is directly related to the observed Higgs vacuum expectation value, $v_{\rm EW} \approx 246~\text{GeV}$, and the SM fermions obtain their masses exclusively from this component, given by

-which is suppressed by a small angle due to a slight vacuum misalignment, resulting in a form similar to Eq.~\eqref{psipsi} \cite{Cacciapaglia:2015yra, Chung:2023iwj}.
+which is suppressed by a small angle due to slight vacuum misalignment, yielding a form similar to Eq.~\eqref{psipsi} \cite{Cacciapaglia:2015yra, Chung:2023iwj}.
 Furthermore, noting that the SM fermions are hypercolorless particles that obtain their masses from the hypercolor vacuum in CHMs, this mechanism closely parallels the scenario we aim to realize in the dark sector.

-To reproduce a similar condensate, we construct a dark matter model analogous to CHMs.
-The key ingredient is a near-flat direction for the dark fermion condensate at a high scale.
-Next, at a low scale, QCD becomes strongly coupled and triggers a small vacuum misalignment.
-Following this idea, in the toy model, we first introduce two Dirac dark quarks, $\Psi = (\psi, \psi')$.
-They are charged under both dark color $SU(N)_D$ and SM color $SU(3)_C$, transforming as $(N, 3)$.
+To reproduce a similar condensate in the dark sector, we construct a model analogous to CHMs.
+The key idea is to have a dark-fermion condensate formed at a high scale with a nearly flat direction, which is then broken by QCD once it becomes strongly coupled at low energies, thereby inducing a small vacuum misalignment.